Help & Reference

 Your profile

 Your profile holds the name and email address attached to your account.
-Both live in the Your Profile section of the Settings page.
+Both live in the Profile section of the Account page.

 Open your profile

-- Tap mirepoix in the navigation bar and choose Kitchen settings.
+1. Tap mirepoix in the navigation bar and choose Account.

-If you’re signed in but not a member of any kitchen, the landing page links to a standalone Edit your name form at /profile/edit.
+If you’re signed in but not a member of any kitchen, the landing page links to a standalone Edit your name form.
 That form covers name only — to change email from there, accept a kitchen invitation first.

 Change your name